 VISUAL APPROACH (USA) - An approach conducted on an instrument flight rules (IFR) flight plan which authorizes the pilot to proceed visually and clear of clouds to the airport.
 The pilot must, at all times, have either the airport or the preceding aircraft in sight.
-This approach must be authorized and under the control of the appropriate air traffic control facility.
+This approach must be authorized and under the control of the appropriate air traffic control of the appropriate air traffic control.

+trol facility.
 Reported weather at the airport must be ceiling at or above 1000ft and visibility of 3 miles or greater.